Construction and demolition

 Assessment determines if the building contains or will generate any dangerous waste.
 Follow these steps to assess a building:

-1. Gather knowledge about the site (age and previous uses)
+1. Gather information about the site (age and previous uses)

 Learning about a building's age and previous uses can inform you about the types of potential dangerous waste and other hazards to look out for.
-Older buildings in particular may have dangerous waste, such as:
+Older buildings in particular may have dangerous waste.

 2. Designate the building OR sample individual waste streams